-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.

 In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund cash flows.
-Using historical returns of all the funds' asset classes, expected compound returns were calculated over the short-term (first 10 years) and the long-term (11-60 years) using a building-block approach.
-Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
+Such cash flows were developed assuming that both members and employers will make their required contributions on time and as scheduled in all future years.
+Using historical returns of all the Plan's asset classes, expected compound (geometric) returns were calculated over the short-term (first 11 years) and the long-term (60 years) using a building-block approach.
+Using the expected nominal returns for both short-term and long- term, the present value of benefits was calculated for the Plan.
 The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
 The expected rate of return was then set equivalent to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.

 The table below reflects the long-term expected real rate of return by asset class.
 The rate of return was calculated using the capital market assumptions applied to determine the discount rate and asset allocation.
-These rates of return are net of administrative expenses.
+These geometric rates of return are net of administrative expenses.

-New Strategic Real Return Real Return
+Assumed

-Asset Class Allocation Years 1 - 10 (a) Years 11+ (b)
+Asset Real Return Real Return

-Global Equity 47.00% 4.90% 5.38%
+Asset Class (a) Allocation Years 1 - 10 (b) Years 11+ (c)

-Fixed Income 19.00% 0.80% 2.27%
+Global Equity 50.00% 4.80% 5.98%

-Inflation Sensitive 6.00% 0.60% 1.39%
+Fixed Income 28.00% 1.00% 2.62%

-Private Equity 12.00% 6.60% 6.63%
+Inflation Sensitive 0.00% 0.77% 1.81%

-Real Estate 11.00% 2.80% 5.21%
+Private Equity 8.00% 6.30% 7.23%

-Infrastructure and Forestland 3.00% 3.90% 5.36%
+Real Estate 13.00% 3.75% 4.93%

-Liquidity 2.00% -0.40% -0.90%
+Liquidity 1.00% 0.00% -0.92%

 Total 100.00%